jasonng17/Analytics-Course-Student/README.md

 If you have not received an invitation from your instructor, please request an invitation email to the Piazza course page.

+## Submission

+All homework should be submitted to the instructor's email in order to facilitate feedback.
+For details on submission, please refer to the
+[Piazza](https://piazza.com/class/jiodg8ia4l5l4) page.
+Homework is due on the Friday of each week.